Who Was Roy Horn?

-Roy Horn was born on October 3, 1944, in Nordenham, Germany.
-Horn joined Siegfried Fischbacher to become the magical act Siegfried & Roy, putting on headlining Las Vegas shows for almost three decades.
-In 2003, Horn was mauled onstage by one of the tigers used in the act and suffered major injuries.
-He has since recuperated and retired, and the duo reunited for a final appearance in 2009.
+Roy Horn joined Siegfried Fischbacher to become the magical act Siegfried & Roy, putting on headlining Las Vegas shows for almost three decades.
+In 2003, Horn was mauled on stage by one of the tigers used in the act and suffered major injuries.
+Following his lengthy recuperation, the duo reunited for a final appearance in 2009.

-Siegfried and Roy have been combining magic tricks with tiger stunts in Las Vegas for more than 30 years, at first with shared billing and eventually as their own show.
-In addition to their hugely popular performances, they are active preservationists of rare white tigers and white lions.
-The duo has created a special compound outside of Las Vegas for the birthing, care and conservation of these animals.
+Siegfried and Roy went on to combine magic tricks with tiger stunts in Las Vegas for more than 30 years, at first with shared billing and eventually as their own show.
+In addition to their hugely popular performances, they became active preservationists of rare white tigers and white lions.
+The duo created a special compound outside of Las Vegas for the birthing, care and conservation of these animals.

 Tiger Attack and Retirement

 In October 2003, the show was brought to its knees when a white tiger brutally attacked Horn during a performance, leaving the trainer in critical condition.
 The show was closed down indefinitely following the incident.
 A year later, Horn remained partially paralyzed, but continued to insist that the animal was not at fault.
 He claimed that he fainted on stage and that the 380-pound tiger was only trying to help him by dragging him off stage.
 By September 2005, Horn was walking on his own, a recovery many called miraculous.

 Siegfried and Roy reunited for one final performance in February 2009, before formally retiring the following year.

 Horn passed away in a Las Vegas hospital on May 8, 2020, due to complications from Covid-19.